clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Be friendly
 ===========

 We write for our peers and want to be familiar.
-Use the second person, you or we.
+Take a personal tone as if you were speaking directly to the reader.
+Use "you" to address the reader and "we" to refer to our view.
 Be professional, respectful, and cooperative.

 Assume your audience has the same level of technical understanding and expertise as you did when you first started collaborating.
 Do not talk down to our